Skip to main content

 At this time, Savings Planner is available only for AWS.

 Vantage has ingested over two million different savings rate permutations that are possible across EC2, Lambda, and Fargate.
-As Vantage processes your Cost and Usage Reports (CUR), it will use your usage data to infer what compute you're running and what your specific savings rates would be for each potential savings plan you buy.
+As Vantage processes your Cost and Usage Reports (CUR), it will use your usage data to infer what compute you're running and what your specific savings rates would be for each potential Savings Plan you buy.

 This methodology for forecasting savings is as accurate as possible and is more accurate with each additional CUR that's processed.
 Vantage uses the most recent previous month for forecasting the potential savings rate.
 As your infrastructure changes each month, Vantage will automatically infer new savings rates.